Rakshitasinghh/Revise_AI/README.md

 # RevisionAI - Smart Study Companion

 RevisionAI is an AI-powered study and revision tool that helps you organize your learning, generate personalized flashcards, and track your progress.
-Built with Next.js, MongoDB, and modern UI libraries, it offers a seamless, dark-mode-enabled experience for students and lifelong learners.
+Built with Next.js, MongoDB, and modern UI libraries, it offers a seamless, dark-mode-enabled experience for students and lifelong learners. (follow up the instructions to explore all features)

 ---